Your future begins now.

 The Career Development Office can help find suitable internship opportunities for all students.
 In addition, here are a few websites to help research internships.

 For those majoring in Political Science, please contact Political Science professor Dr. Bracy Bersnak to discuss how you may earn academic credit while doing an internship.
-Students intern with congressional staffs, political action committees, public policy organizations, or selected political campaigns in Washington, D.C.
-The six-week summer internships may include a stipend to cover living expenses.
+Students intern in government, electoral politics, non-profits, and business.
+The summer internships may include a stipend to cover living expenses.
 They are an invaluable opportunity to learn about the inner workings of the Washington scene and prepare for a position of influence and responsibility in our nation’s capital.